- Why Mining Matters

 Zinc was discovered over three kilometres southwest of Meat Cove in 1953 and an extensive, multi-year exploration program followed.
 Eighty-five diamond drillholes were drilled and various types of surveys and tests were conducted.
 A 560-foot adit (tunnel) was dug and at its end a 227-foot crosscut (horizontal tunnel) was also excavated.
 At surface, numerous pits were dug down to bedrock to get additional samples for analysis.

 Exploration started again in 1968 and has continued on and off in the decades since.
-Millions of dollars have been spent exploring the site.
+Millions of dollars were spent exploring the site.

 In addition to zinc, a number of other minerals and metals have been found, including gold and silver.